What Your Website Can Be

 The Rolls Royce of hosting solutions, this is necessary if you are building an application that touches Personally Identifiable Information (PII) in any way, in a medical capacity.
 From my survey of the industry, LuxSci provides the lowest cost and a great, HIPAA compliant solution.

-According to Hostpeek, this is the fastest host for WordPress sites.
+According to Hostpeek, this is the fastest host for WordPress websites.
 As an added bonus, they're Texans!
 Austin Web and Design is a HostGator affiliate as well, and we receive a commission on the business we bring them.
 Use coupon code AWD25PERCENT to save an extra 5% off their introductory price.

 GoDaddy's strength is they’re really set up to help non–technical people handle their various needs.
 They’re not the very best value, but their excellent service makes up for it.